course-dprep/online-groceries-impact-healthiness/README.md

 # The Impact of Online Grocery Shopping (OGS) on the Healthiness of Households’ Food Purchases

+*Note: the final product of this project ("final_product.pdf") can be found in the gen/paper directory after running the makefile*
 ## Motivation

 The demand for healthier food consumption has increased significantly in recent years.
 Recent literature has investigated how the healthiness of online grocery purchases differs from offline (in-store) purchases (Chintala et al, 2024; Harris-Lagoudakis, 2022; Huyghe et al, 2017).